AkbarTheAnalyst/data-free-neural-operator-level-set/README.md

 This repository contains:

-1. **A data-free operator** — a spacetime Fourier backbone emitting the entire trajectory in one pass, with the initial condition imposed by construction rather than by penalty, trained on
+1. **A data-free operator**: spacetime Fourier backbone emitting the entire trajectory in one pass, with the initial condition imposed by construction rather than by penalty, trained on